Swim Wales Aquatic Recovery Fund 2021

 Can our club apply for the costs to cover staff salaries?

-No. However, there are other grant opportunities externally available that you may consider to contribute to staff salaries.
+No. However, there maybe other grant opportunities externally available that you may consider to contribute to staff salaries.

 Can I apply for a project that may not start immediately?